tldraw/ai/README.md

 You can now make any changes you wish to the example project.

+You can now make any changes you wish to the example project.

+**7. Start hacking**

+There are a few things you can do right away:

+- Tweak the example's system prompt at `./worker/do/openai/system-prompt.ts`.
+- Make the example's system capable of creating new shapes.
+- Make the example's system capable of creating new events.

+See the README in `example/worker/do/openai/README.md` for more information on the example's backend.

 > Note: If you find yourself needing to make changes to the package code, please let us know on the [tldraw discord channel](https://discord.gg/9PSF2C5KgV).
 Your changes would be very useful information as we continue to develop the module!

 ## Installation